-DLAB 1230 - Removable Prosthetics I 4 Credits - 2 Lecture Hours, 6 Lab Hours rication of full and partial dentures.
+DLAB 1230 - Removable Prosthetics I 4 Credit Hours - 2 Lecture Hours, 6 Lab Hours

+Study of the supportive prosthetics procedures used in the fabrication of full and partial dentures.
 Study of artificial tooth forms and their relation of the construction of the full and partial denture.
 Prerequisite: Enrollment in the Dental Laboratory Technology program.